TonyPhipps/tech-notes/3dprinting.md

 Goal - Eliminate stringing when moving without extracting

 - Retraction Speed
     Determines how quickly retraction is carried out.
-  - Start at 30mm/s and go down by 1mm/s increments until oozing/stringing/gaps when starting a new line go away
+  - PETG - Start at 30mm/s and go down by 1mm/s increments until oozing/stringing/gaps when starting a new line go away
-  - With PETG, retraction speed is more important than distance, but Retraction Distance being too high show similar symptoms.
+  - PETG - retraction speed is more important than distance, but Retraction Distance being too high show similar symptoms.

 - Deretraction Speed (or Restart Speed)
     Determines how quickly filament is fed after a retraction.
-- Start at 0 (or same as Retraction) and reduce speed if blank spots form, especially visible when retracting for each layer.
+  - PETG - Start at 0 (or same as Retraction) and reduce speed if blank spots form, especially visible when retracting for each layer.

 - Retraction Distance
-  - Direct Drive: 2 - 4mm
+  - PETG - Direct Drive: 2 - 4mm
-  - Bowden: 5 - 7mm
+  - PETG - Bowden: 5 - 7mm
   - But not greater than the height of the nozzle
   - It's too high if gaps form (due to under-extrusion).

 - Travel Speed
-  - First layer speed 15-25mm
+  - PETG - First layer speed 15-25mm
   - set to 999 and let printer go as fast as possible when not printing
   - Higher is typically better to avoid ooze/drip

 - Calibrate Retraction Minimum Travel
   Controls how frequently retraction occurs in a specific area.
-  - 1-2mm
+  - PETG - 1-2mm
-  - Start at 2mm and reduce by 0.1mm increments
+  - PETG - Start at 2mm and reduce by 0.1mm increments
 - https://www.printables.com/model/105989-fast-stringing-retraction-tests/